 - Increasing market awareness and demand for reduced deforestation.

-For more information, contact Pascale Bonzom, Global Project Manager, at [email protected]
+For more information, please contact Pascale Bonzom, Global Project Manager of the Good Growth Partnership, at [email protected].